Skip to content

 Camp Sojourner

-Camp Sojourner is an overnight camp for girls ages 8-14, with 15-17 year old girls working as junior counselors.
-Our camp program focuses on team building, leadership development, self-expression through creative arts, and appreciation of the natural environment.
+Camp Sojourner is an overnight camp for girls/youth ages 8-18, with older teens working as junior counselors.
+Our camp program focuses on team building, leadership development, self-expression through creative arts, and appreciation of nature.

-Activities at camp include: swimming, boating, hiking, team-building, campfires, archery, and creative arts such as singing, dancing, drawing, painting, drumming, acting, sewing, and wood-working.
+Activities at camp include: swimming, boating, hiking, team-building, campfires, archery, and creative arts such as singing, dancing, drawing, painting, drumming, acting, sewing, photography, and woodworking.
 We eat family style in a large dining hall, and sleep in modern wood cabins.
+We have COVID safety measures in place to mitigate the risk of transmission during camp, as conditions warrant year-to-year.
+Please see application materials for detailed description.

 Year-Round Activities